Atsunori66/garage/README.md

 - press Esc to exit from game

 ## tk_mastermind
-Guess 4-digit numbers like "1234".
+Guess four-digit number like "1234".
 You can give numbers for ten times.

 ---